cdap-guides/cdap-timeseries-guide/README.md

 Incoming events feed into the application through a Stream.
 CDAP provides a REST API for ingesting events into a Stream.

-Once fed into the Stream, events are processed by the TrafficEventParser Flowlet, which normalizes and validates the event data, transforming the stream entry into a TrafficEvent object.
-The parsed TrafficEvents are then passed along to the TrafficEventSink Flowlet, which stores the event counts in a Timeseries Dataset.
+Once fed into the Stream, events are processed by the `TrafficEventParser` Flowlet, which normalizes and validates the event data, transforming the stream entry into a `TrafficEvent` object.
+Parsed `TrafficEvent`s are then passed along to the `TrafficEventSink` Flowlet, which stores the event counts in a Timeseries Dataset.
 The Timeseries Dataset aggregates the event counts by road segment ID and time window.

 In addition to storing the sensor data as a timeseries, we also want to query the recent traffic data in order to provide traffic condition alerts to drivers.
-TrafficConditionService exposes an HTTP REST API to support this.
+The `TrafficConditionService` exposes an HTTP RESTful API to support this.

 ### Implementation